lrleon/samsung/codeBook.md

 of "line's economy". **Do not forget that all above variables represent averages**.

+The column order in the final tidy data is:

+**subject activity averages-of-features-related-to-mean-and-std**

 ## About the functions in the script run_analysis.R

 The original samsung database is divided is two sets located at the